Ann Fitz

-Ann Marie Fitz (born April 5, 1977) is an American criminal defense attorney who appears as a legal analyst on cable news programs.
+Ann Marie Fitz (born April 5, 1977) is an American criminal defense attorney who has appeared as a legal analyst on cable news programs.

 Background

-Ann Fitz, an only child, was born in Bay Village, Ohio, but moved to Marietta, Georgia in 1987 at the age of 10.
+Ann Fitz, an only child, was born in Bay Village, Ohio, but moved to Marietta, Georgia at the age of 10.
 She graduated from George Walton Comprehensive High School in 1995 and received her bachelor's degree from Furman University in 1999, where she double-majored in English and Communications.
 Later she earned her Juris Doctor (J.D.) from the Walter F. George School of Law at Mercer University in 2003.

-She is licensed to practice law in Florida, Georgia, New York, California, Ohio and South Carolina.
-She has over fifteen years of nationwide experience as a federal litigator and is based in West Palm Beach, Florida.
+Fitz is licensed to practice law in Florida, Georgia, New York, California, Ohio and South Carolina.
+She has twenty years of nationwide experience as a federal litigator and is based in West Palm Beach, Florida.
 She is a former prosecutor, and started her own firm in 2007.
 In addition to her private practice she served for 7 years as a Panel Attorney under the Criminal Justice Act (CJA) in conjunction with the Federal Defender's Office in Atlanta and Los Angeles.
-She is currently a CJA Attorney for the Southern District of Florida.
-In private criminal defense practice, she has handled numerous high-profile organized crime, white collar crime, Internet-based crime and other criminal cases.
+She is currently a CJA Attorney for the Southern District of Florida and a Public Arbitrator for FINRA.
+In private criminal defense practice, she has handled numerous high-profile federal criminal cases.

-She was selected as a Rising Star by Super Lawyers in 2013, 2014, and 2016, an honor bestowed upon less than 2% of all lawyers under the age of 40, and named a Top 100 Criminal Litigator by The National Trial Attorneys in 2019, as well as a "Top 10 Under 40" criminal lawyer by the National Academy of Criminal Defense Attorneys in 2014.
+She was selected as a Rising Star by Super Lawyers in 2013, 2014, and 2016, an honor bestowed upon less than 2% of all lawyers under the age of 40, and was named a Top 100 Criminal Litigator by The National Trial Attorneys in 2019.
 She has drawn the local and national spotlight with her distinctive legal representation, having been the subject of articles in the Fulton County Daily Report, the Atlanta Journal-Constitution, Rolling Stone Magazine and Wired Magazine, and featured in stories aired on WXIA-TV, WSB-TV and AM 750, as well as 48 Hours Mystery and NBC Nightly News.